-Press $\leq$ or > to change between the cluster applications.
-Use the thumbwheel to scroll $\land$ or $\lor$ through the list of available features within each application.
+Press \leq or > to change between the cluster applications.
+Use the thumbwheel to scroll \land or \lor through the list of available features within each application.
 Not all applications will be available on all vehicles.
 Some may be temporarily restricted when the vehicle is off.

 - Home Page - Info App.
 This is where the selected Driver Information Center (DIC) displays can be viewed.
-See Driver Information Center (DIC) (Base Level) ⇔ 109 or Driver Information Center (DIC) (Uplevel) ⇔ 112.
+See Driver Information Center (DIC) (Base Level) ⇔ 112 Driver Information Center (DIC) (Uplevel) ⇔ 114.

-- Audio
+• Audio

 - Navigation

 - Phone

 - Options